Do you find yourself consumed with comparing your baby to other babies of the same age? Take a deep breath and remember you’re not alone!

 Avoid the parent guilt

 The guilt behind milestone achievement can be daunting.
 As modern parents who are juggling work, household, family and personal responsibilities, we’re often struggling to fit it all in.
 It’s easy to fall into the mindset of thinking that we aren’t putting in enough effort or spending enough time supporting our child’s development.
+Avoid the dreaded milestone comparison.
 Try using positive affirmations and self-talk as a reminder that doing your best is enough!

 Disclosure: This is a sponsored post on behalf of doddl.
 All content and opinions expressed in this post are based on my honest findings, beliefs, or experiences on those topics or products